yguitton/training-material/topics/statistics/tutorials/dome/tutorial.md

 - How were *p* selected?

 > **From Example Publication**
-> p = 3 (Consensus score threshold, expansion-erosion window, length threshold). <br> No optimization.
+> p = 3 (Consensus score threshold, expansion-erosion window, length threshold).
+No optimization.

 ## 2.5 Features